Introduction

 ✔ R:✓ L:✓ «'label»

-The initial ‼
+The initial ‼ indicates the disagreement.

-The second line says that both rustc and the reimplementation accepted the input 'label
+The second line says that both rustc and the reimplementation accepted the input 'label.

-The initial ✔
+The initial ✔ indicates the agreement.

 Output control

-prints a line (of the sort shown in the example above) for each testcase.
+By default compare prints a line (of the sort shown in the example above) for each testcase.

-to only print lines for the cases where the implementations disagree.
+Pass --failures-only to only print lines for the cases where the implementations disagree.

-subcommand can also report further detail for a testcase:
+The compare subcommand can also report further detail for a testcase:

 - if the input is accepted, the forest of regularised tokens